fermyon/developer/content/spin/cli-reference.md

             For local apps, this defaults to `.spin/` relative to the `spin.toml` file.
 For remote apps, this has no default (unset).
 Passing an empty value forces the value to be unset.

-        --tls-cert <TLS_CERT>
-            The path to the certificate to use for https, if this is not set, normal http will be used.
-The cert should be in PEM format

-            [env: SPIN_TLS_CERT=]
-            Only appplies to HTTP triggers

-        --tls-key <TLS_KEY>
-            The path to the certificate key to use for https, if this is not set, normal http will be used.
-The key should be in PKCS#8 format

-            [env: SPIN_TLS_KEY=]
-            Only appplies to HTTP triggers
 ```

 {{ blockEnd }}

 {{ blockEnd }}

+> **Please note:** If the `-f` or `--from` options do not accurately infer the intended registry or `.toml` file for your application, then you can explicitly specify either the `--from-registry` or  `--from-file` options to clarify this.

 <!-- markdownlint-disable-next-line titlecase-rule -->
 ### spin up (HTTP Trigger)

 The following additional trigger options are available for the [spin up](#spin-up) command, when using the HTTP trigger.
-E.g., `spin up --listen`
+E.g. `spin up --listen`

 {{ tabs "spin-version" }}